You can explore the community and search for solutions without joining. If you want to post or receive email

 Yes, if no one has replied to it.

 If other users have replied to your post, you can't delete the post unless the other users delete all of their replies first.back to topNo one replied to my question or discussion.
 Should I post it again?

 Yes.
 Click the Subscribe option and select Subscribe or Subscribe to RSS.
 If you didn't provide an email address at sign-in, you'll have the opportunity to provide one when you click Subscribe.back to topHow do I stop getting notified when someone responds to a question or discussion?

 Go to the original post.
 Click the Subscribe option and then select Unsubscribe.back to topI had a question and somebody else posted the answer.
 How do I mark it as Answered?

 If you posted the original question, you can mark the question as answered yourself.
 Just click Yes to Did this resolve your issue? on the response or click Mark as answer.

 If you didn't post the original question, you can still mark Yes to Did this resolve your issue? to upvote the post.back to topI had a question and marked a response as "Answered," but then I found out it was wrong.
 What should I do?

 Go to the response.
 Click Unmark as Answer.back to topI had a question and I posted the right answer.
 Can I mark it as Answered?

 No one can mark their own post as an answer.
-Only the person who posted the original question (if it someone else) or a moderator can mark as post as Answered.back to topI found a great discussion, how do mark it?
+Only the person who posted the original question (if it is someone else) or a moderator can mark a post as Answered.back to topI found a great discussion, how do I mark it?

 You can follow the discussion and let others know it’s worthwhile by clicking I recommend this discussion button.